Search

 In the U.S., where gasoline prices are a key political pressure point, the cost jumped above $3 per gallon for the first time since November, just weeks after Trump touted his achievements in bringing prices down to $2.

-Most Qatari LNG flows to Asia, but some also flows to Europe, which is entirely dependent on imports for its oil and gas needs.
-Europe is expected to scramble to replenish stocks, depleted by a cold winter, and will need to rely even more on U.S. gas, after shunning Russian gas after its 2022 invasion of Ukraine.
+Most Qatari LNG flows to Asia, but some also flows to Europe, which depends entirely on imported oil and gas.
+Europe is expected to scramble to replenish stocks, depleted by a cold winter, and will need to rely more on U.S. gas, after shunning Russian gas after its 2022 invasion of Ukraine.

-Shipping rates around the world have also jumped to an all-time high as the conflict has intensified and Tehran has targeted ships passing through the strait.
+Shipping rates have jumped to an all-time high as the conflict has intensified and Tehran has targeted ships passing through the strait.

 Western security experts are seeking to assess how many missiles and drones Iran has left to keep up the intensity of its attacks.